 - Familiarity in a designated area

-With an adjustable 42-inch wire crate like this one at Amazon, you can use the same crate for your puppy as you do for your full-grown Australian Shepherd.
+With an adjustable 42-inch wire crate like these on Amazon, you can use the same crate for your puppy as you do for your full-grown Australian Shepherd.
 When it is a puppy, simply put up the dividers to separate a small or large enough space for your smaller dog.

 Other Crate Considerations